Multimodal Brain Tumor Segmentation Challenge 2017

 Validation Data availability.
 An independent set of validation scans is made available to the participants, with the intention to allow them assess the generalizability of their methods in unseen data, via CBICA's Image Processing Portal (IPP).(June 30)

 Oral Presentations.
-The top-ranked participants will be contacted before the end of August to prepare slides for presenting their method during BraTS in MICCAI, on Sep.14.
+The top-ranked participants will be contacted before the end of August to prepare slides for orally presenting their method during BraTS in MICCAI, on Sep.14.
+The rankings for the top 3 teams can be found in this page.

 Announcement of Final Results.
 Results of the challenge will be reported during the BraTS'17 challenge in Quebec City, which will run as part of a joint event with the MICCAI 2017 BrainLes Workshop and the MICCAI 2017 White Matter Hyperintensities challenge.

 Joint post-conference journal paper.
-In the weeks following the challenge, all participating teams will be invited to contribute to a joint manuscript, describing their methods and summarizing the results of the MICCAI BraTS 2017 challenge, that will be submitted to a high-impact journal in the field.
+In the weeks following the challenge, all participating teams will be offered the opportunity to be involved to the joint manuscript summarizing the results of BraTS 2014-2016, that will be submitted to a high-impact journal in the field.
+To be involved in this manuscript the participating teams will be asked to provide their algorithm in a Docker container that will allow its application to last year's data.
+Further information of what exactly is expected from the participating teams can be found in this page.

 Feel free to send any communication related to the BraTS challenge to firstname.lastname@example.org